xf-/fromage/README.md

   form extensions to fit your needs.
 * Call your own controllers, also from an existing extension, in order to process the submitted data - which means you can often use it instead of actual plugins, to make forms content editors can configure in great detail.
+* Use content elements inside the form; these content elements being edited as nested content elements from fx Fluidcontent.
 * Create things like search forms (e.g. forms which send variables to other plugins, other pages, etc).

 ## Fromage CANNOT...